American Airlines systemwide upgrades (SWUs)

 - Not a two-cabin upgrade -- you cannot jump from economy to first on international routes with a single SWU; you go economy to business only

-- Not valid on partner airlines -- flights operated by British Airways, Qantas, Japan Airlines, or other oneworld partners are not eligible, even with an AA flight number
+- Mostly not valid on partners -- British Airways flights are the one exception (eligible since 2022, as long as the trip includes at least one AA-marketed flight); Qantas, Japan Airlines, and other oneworld partners are not eligible, even with an AA flight number

-- Not transferable -- SWUs are tied to your AAdvantage account and cannot be sold or given to another member (GPUs exist for companions)
+- Not transferable -- SWUs are tied to your AAdvantage account and cannot be sold or moved to another member's account

 How to Earn Systemwide Upgrades